Crew released without ransom after ship hijacked off Somalia

 - It is the first major hijacking by pirates in the area in five years.

-(CNN)Eight crew members of a fuel tanker hijacked off the coast of Somalia earlier this week have been released unharmed without a ransom payment, according to the Sri Lankan government.
+(CNN)Eight Sri Lankan crew members of a fuel tanker hijacked off the coast of Somalia earlier this week have been released unharmed without a ransom payment, according to the Sri Lankan government.

 It was the first major hijacking in the east African nation in almost five years, and had raised fears Somali pirates were back in action.